rbiasini/imo-2021/problem1.md

 }
 ```

+Note that if the consecutive numbers were even-odd-even, the system would have no solution in the integer domain.
-which, through linear combinations of the equations of the linear system, it can be rewritten as:
+Through linear combinations of the equations of the linear system, we can rewite it as:

 ```
 {